-- \NEW this year\: When registering online, you'll be able to select from a pre-populated list of your brewery's current beer offerings, as listed in www.BreweryDB.com.
-If the beer you'd like to enter is not shown in this list, you may choose "other" to enter a new brand. - \NEW this year\: For categories requiring additional specialty information for judging, you'll be able to select from various base styles, brewing processes, and container information (barrel-aging, etc.) to supplement your entry for judging.
-If you prefer, you can simply type your specialty information, which will be reviewed. - When entering beers with ingredients like fruit, vegetables, spices or chocolate (or others), avoid words like extract, puree, fresh, all natural, artificial, concentrate, frozen or canned; just indicate which ingredient is used.
+- When registering online, you'll be able to select from a pre-populated list of your brewery's current beer offerings, as listed in BreweryDB.com.
+If the beer you'd like to enter is not shown in this list, you may choose "other" to enter a new brand. - For categories requiring additional specialty information for judging, you'll be able to select from various base styles, brewing processes, and container information (barrel-aging, etc.) to supplement your entry for judging.
+If you prefer, you can simply type your specialty information, which will be reviewed. - When entering beers with ingredients such as fruit, vegetables, spices or chocolate (or others), avoid words like extract, puree, fresh, all natural, artificial, concentrate, frozen or canned; just indicate which ingredient is used.
 For example, both "Fresh Raspberries" and "Raspberry Extract" would be indicated simply as "Raspberry."
 Extraneous words are removed from your description and are not provided to the judge panel. - Do not specify any regional information that could compromise the anonymity of your entry.
 For example, "Arizona Wildflower Honey" should be listed as "Wildflower Honey." - Be sure to indicate pouring instructions for each entry.
-Your choices are "normal pouring", "do not rouse quiet pouring," and "rouse."
+Your choices are "normal pouring," "do not rouse quiet pouring," and "rouse."
 If you do not specify pouring instructions, the default value of "normal pouring" is used for your entry.
 Pouring instructions entered during registration are used exclusive to any markings on entry containers.
-(Please note the default pouring procedure for certain German wheat beer styles is "rouse.") - All beers entered into the competition on your entry form are counted toward Brewery of the Year awards. - A minimum of six entries is required in a category for that category to be judged.
+(Please note that the default pouring procedure for certain German wheat beer styles is "rouse.") - A minimum of six entries is required in a category for that category to be judged.
 Categories with fewer than six entries as of the competition registration deadline will be recombined at the discretion of the competition manager as a subcategory of another appropriate category in order for those entries to be judged.
-Breweries with entries in these categories will be notified, and given the option of accepting this recombination, or withdrawing those entries.
+Breweries with entries in these categories will be notified and given the option of accepting this recombination, or withdrawing those entries.

-- Each festival booth includes four complimentary festival badges. - Up to four additional brewery representative badges may be purchased at this time.
+- For the sake of attendees, the preference is that beers entered in the competition will also be poured at the festival booth. - Each festival booth includes four complimentary festival badges. - Up to four additional brewery representative badges may be purchased at this time.

-GABF FESTIVAL BEER COLLECTION POINT
+GABF FESTIVAL BEER COLLECTION POINTS